 For the sake of argument, let us look at another country that is a prime example or how deregulation shapes local waste-to-energy markets.
 The United Kingdom has deregulated since the 1980’s, the waste industry was no exception.
 During that time, foreign investors like Covanta Energy have entered the UK market.
 Covanta stemmed huge investments in the UK, but the company is not alone.
 SUEZ and Veolia from France have entered the UK market as well and have gotten deeply involved in the UK’s waste industry, everything from collection to sorting of waste right down to waste incineration.

-I find it particularily disheartening that very few EPC contractors (Engineering, Procurement and Construction) comes from the UK.
-Their number has gone down further.
-Some EPC contractors were bought by their competitors or went bankrupt.
+I find it particularily disheartening that very few EPC contractors (Engineering, Procurement and Construction) come from the UK.
+It seems their numbers have decreased.
+There are only two ways this could have happened: Either some EPC contractors were bought by their competitors or they went bankrupt.
 We can see a loss of know-how and talent in the UK waste sector, in part due to deregulation.

 In a globalized waste market, traditionally-run waste companies that rely on their government for support will face increased pressure on their profit margin.
-Innovation is not on their side, they don’t have access to the best talent, they are tied up managing their own affairs and processes but instead they should focus on generating more revenue.
-There will be newer, more agile players that compete with them for market share.
-We will see if they will be able to hold up against so much competition.
+Innovation is – generally-speaking – not their number one strength, they don’t always have access to the best talent and young, dynamic people are often attracted to start-up’s.
+In many cases, they are tied up managing their own affairs and processes.
+In many cases, their focus should be more on generating alternative revenue streams.
+One can easily envisage a new more versatile market with fewer, newer, more agile players that compete successfully and on different levels.
+We will see how larger waste businesses will be able to hold up against so much competition.

-To summarize: Organic waste can be used to produce heat and electricity, to be used as biogas which can be fed into the gas network (although with a high sulfur content).
-Some of the plastic fractions can be turned into diesel or hydrogen, and you do not have as many problems with the residual products.
+To summarize: Organic waste can be used to produce heat and electricity, and can be used to produce biogas.
+Biogas can be fed into the gas network.
+To make biogas plants even more successful, it would be a good idea to reduce the sulfur content.
+Some of the plastic waste can be turned into diesel or hydrogen.
+This significantly reduces residual waste from the conversion process.
+Nevertheless, there will still be residual waste that has to be disposed of.
 Paper and cardboard can be processed and turned into other products.
-The dirt is always a problem for plastic waste and paper, but a solution will be found.
+Dirt is always a problem for plastic waste and paper, but hopefully a solution will be found.
 Besides all of this, the amount of waste is still growing globally.
 This may overturn everything that I have said above – there may well be different technologies, and they will all be making a difference.

-Although I did not go into too much detail regarding sewage sludge treatment and the prospect of using sewage sludge to generate electricity and heat, and phosphorus from it, I strongly believe this to be a new market opening that can be exploited by waste-to-energy businesses.
+Although I did not go into too much detail regarding sewage sludge treatment and the prospect of using sewage sludge to generate electricity and heat, and phosphorus from it, I strongly believe this to be a new market opening that can be exploited further.

 Cuperus, G. (2015) ‘The Difference Between RDF and SRF’, resource.co, 26 May, Available at: https://resource.co/article/difference-between-rdf-and-srf-10156 (Accessed: 23 07 2019).